 Check and Replace Your Battery

 Are you tired of bringing out the jumper cables every time you need to start your car?
 Get your battery tested for free at a Firestone Complete Auto Care near you.
 We’ll tell you how healthy your battery is and how much life is left in it.
 Additionally, our Complete Battery and Electrical System check can help locate the issue if something is draining your battery.
-And if it’s time for a new battery, we’ll install a reliable Interstate Battery, America’s #1 replacement battery.
+And if it’s time for a new battery, we’ll install a reliable new battery that fits your vehicle.